New self-serve pricingLearn more

 6. When the SP receives the SAML assertion, all they have to go off of are the issuer (the IdP) and the signature, which, if the hacker leaves them untampered, will appear valid.

-A six-step diagram of how a man-in-the-middle attack would work in an IdP-initiated SSO login flow
+A diagram showing the vulnerabilities in an IdP-initiated SSO flow

 In each of these scenarios, without additional security measures, there's no way to verify this SAML assertion is in fact resulting from a legitimate member's authentication request.